-- Acknowledgements affirm the status of registration, testing, and/or ongoing submission of public health data for Meaningful Use.
-In the event of an audit, providers will use acknowledgments to substantiate their Meaningful Use attestation.
+- Acknowledgements affirm the status of registration, testing, and/or ongoing submission of public health data for Promoting Interoperability.
+In the event of an audit, providers will use acknowledgments to substantiate their Promoting Interoperability attestation.

-- To learn about acknowledgements, visit the Acknowledgements section of the FAQs page and the Acknowledgements page in PHREDS.
+- To learn about acknowledgements, visit the Acknowledgements page in PHREDS.

-Meaningful Use is the standard by which providers demonstrate the use of CEHRT in ways that can positively affect the care of patients.
-Meaningful Use is phased in stages (now Modified Stage 2 and Stage 3).
-To meet Meaningful Use and receive an incentive payment, providers must meet a set number of objectives and measures established for the EHR Incentive Program, which includes the public health reporting objective and measures summarized on the Reporting Guidance page.
+Promoting Interoperability is the standard by which providers demonstrate the use of CEHRT in ways that can positively affect the care of patients.
+Promoting Interoperability is phased in stages.
+To meet Promoting Interoperability standards and receive an incentive payment, providers must meet a set number of objectives and measures established for the Promoting Interoperability Program, which includes the public health reporting objective and measures summarized on the Reporting Guidance page.

-- Centers for Disease Control and Prevention (CDC) responses to FAQs about Meaningful Use
+- CDC (Centers for Disease Control and Prevention) responses to FAQs about Promoting Interoperability

-If you have any other questions, email them to eHealth@wisconsin.gov.
+If you have any other questions, email the Wisconsin eHealth Program.